 1968 Rolls-Royce Silver Shadow Drophead Coupé by Mulliner Park Ward

-The Silver Shadow comes with a modest paperwork file which, in addition to the V5, includes multiple invoices issued by Mead of Burnham in the 1990s, the latest MoT certificate from 2018, correspondence from the D.V.L.A. concerning the car’s registration and a letter from the Rolls-Royce Enthusiasts’ Club detailing some of the car’s history and supplying a copy of the original build sheet.
+The Silver Shadow comes with a far few papers showing its previous maintenance and history, including multiple invoices issued by Mead of Burnham in the 1990s (a Rolls-Royce and Bentley dealer), the last MoT certificate from 2018, and a letter from the Rolls-Royce Enthusiasts’ Club detailing some of the car’s history and supplying a copy of the original build sheet.

 Some original factory literature is also to be sold with the car, including The Handbook of the Rolls-Royce Silver Shadow/Bentley T Series 2-Door Saloon, a manual for the torque converter transmission in right-hand drive cars and the Lubrication and Maintenance chart.